-Legal sightseeing looks at international law and wonders how it presents itself to ‘the public’, as an event.
-We seek to explore its images, its stories, its audiences.
+Legal sightseeing explores international law’s images, stories and audiences.
 We ask: How is international law presented?
 Where?
 To whom?
 And, on the side of the audience: Who is seeing it?
 What is actually seen?
 How is it experienced?
 Our method is to look, and look again.
 On this website, we invite you to look with us.

 Read more on International Legal Sightseeing!

-Sofia Stolk is a postdoctoral researcher at the T.M.C.
-Asser Insituut in The Hague and a research fellow at the Centre for the Politics of Transnational Law (CePTL).
-Her current research project, entitled ‘Justice needs to be seen to be done’: The International Legal Landscape in a Visual Age’, studies the use of visual means within international courts and tribunals and the proliferation of images about international law.
-She also regularly works as a programme officer for the Movies that Matter festival.
+Sofia Stolk is senior researcher at the T.M.C.
+Asser Insituut in The Hague.
+Her current research project, entitled ‘Justice needs to be seen to be done: The International Legal Landscape in a Visual Age’, studies the use of visual means within international courts and tribunals and the proliferation of images about international law.